fidelsurtida/snake/README.md

 - May 9, 2024
   - Fixed particle animation on food buffs.
 Fixed Bug on change sprite of snake head when dead after buff wears off.
   - Fixed snake head sprite detached on died state.
 Fixed item adding of score and balancing of spawn times.
+- May 10, 2024
+  - Added partial UI Design for the Top 3 Leaderboard in the menu screen.

 <br>
 <b>This project is currently under development.</b>